google/macops/keychainminder/README.md

 user and giving them the option to either change the password (using both old and new passwords) or reset the keychain.

+## Testing

+Keychain Minder has had very little testing so far but has been known to work on 10.9.5, 10.10.4 and 10.11 beta 5.

+There's no real reason it shouldn't work on 10.7 and 10.8, it just hasn't been tried.
+If you find it works, please let us know!

 ## Screenshots

 ![Welcome](Docs/KeychainMinderWelcome.png)